GMX 6809 CPU III

 GMX 6809 CPU III features:

 The GMX 6809 CPU III had similar capabilities as the CMS 9639 (for the EXORbus) from Creative Micro Systems.
 (Recently someone mentioned he has a "recreation of the cms9639/gimix CPU III" and is working on booting OS-9 Level II on it.
-I hope to get more information on this system.)
+I hope to soon get more information on this system.)

 Intelligent serial I/O boards (and also intelligent parallel I/O boards) for the SS-30 bus allowed many users to simultaneously use the system without bogging down the main processor with interrupts for each character.

 A separate SS-30 bus CRC Generator board was available to speed up calculating the 24-bit CRC that each OS-9 memory module contains.
 Using the memory-to-memory DMA on the GMX 6809 CPU III, an 8KB module could be checked in 8.5 msec. vs. 455 msec. or more using the software routine.
-But it required masking interrupts for the duration of the DMA transfer to the CRC Generator because it wasn't reentrant.
-(Why didn't they rather set a "busy" flag to prevent starting another transfer until the first one was completed, to avoid masking interrupts?)
+(But it required masking interrupts for the duration of the DMA transfer to the CRC Generator because it wasn't reentrant.
+Why didn't they rather set a "busy" flag to prevent starting another transfer until the first one was completed, to avoid masking interrupts?)

 Søren Roug has posted scanned copies of several user manuals relating to the GMX III system, such as the DMA III disk controller and the OS-9 GMX III Support ROM.
-Unfortunately he hadn't found any boot disk image for the GMX III.
+Unfortunately, he hadn't found any boot disk image for the GMX III.

 (Click on a picture for a larger version.)